Looking for support for your finance function? Book a time with an expert.

 The marketing VP loves it.

-The room erupts in debate about cash flow, investor expectations, and competitive positioning.
+The room bursts into discussion over cash flow, investor expectations, and competitive positioning.

 We see this constantly: executives making dividend decisions based on quarterly pressure or competitive reactions, without understanding how those choices affect their company's intrinsic valuation.